Best investing apps

 As you would expect from the biggest digital wealth manager in the UK, Nutmeg has a slick and easy-to-use app.
 Rather than picking your own shares and funds, Nutmeg offers a series of ready-made portfolios.
 These are based on your risk appetite and investment style, for example, if you want socially responsible investments.
 You can choose from a stocks and shares ISA, lifetime ISA, junior ISA, general investment account or pension.

 With Wealthify - which is backed by Aviva - you can open a stocks and shares ISA, general investment account, junior ISA or pension.
-Unlike most of its competitors, there’s no minimum investment.
+The minimum investment is just £1 (£50 for the pension).
 There’s a range of investment portfolios to choose from, including ethical ones, depending on your risk level and savings goals.

 Best investing apps for everyday investors